virtual-imaging-platform/GASW-Batch-Plugin/README.md

 You should also provide **config.json** file which contains the information about the plugin it self (the location shall be *./conf/conf_batch.conf*).

 ### Working
-To deal with PBS and Slurm we use an SSH connection which replace the API of the Kubernetes plugin for example.
+To deal with PBS and Slurm we use an SSH connection which replaces the API of the Kubernetes plugin for example.

 ## Code
 ### Structure